anandaworldwide/ananda-library-chatbot/.remember/memory/project.md

   auto-up/downgrade; user notified on changes; Ops alerted on repeated sync failures; no local entitlement overrides
 - Duplicate handling: per (email, site) — create if none; resend if pending; no-op if already active
 - Bootstrap vetted list: env var `ADMIN_BOOTSTRAP_SUPERUSERS` with comma-separated emails (typically 1–2 superusers)
+- Admin audit tracking: User detail page shows which admin added/approved each user and when (from audit log)

 ## UI and Templates